Home » What Cleaning Products Are Safe Around Parrots?

 Is Fabuloso safe for parrots?
 Whether Fabuloso is bird-friendly is uncertain, so it should be avoided.

 How about other brands with natural, non-toxic ingredients?
 Is Perfect Green safe for parrots?
-There’s no reason to suspect it would be harmful because it contains nothing dangerous.
+There’s no reason to believe it would be harmful because it contains nothing dangerous.

 Are Method cleaners safe for parrots?
-The good news is that method cleaning products won’t release toxic chemicals or fumes that could damage birds’ lungs and air sacs.
+Method cleaning products won’t release toxic chemicals or fumes that could damage birds’ lungs and air sacs.

 F10 Disinfectant